-The mandatory reporting duty applies to all persons in Coombe Hill Infants' School who are employed or engaged to carry out 'teaching work' in the school, whether or not they have qualified teacher status.
+The mandatory reporting duty applies to all persons in Coombe Hill Infants school who are employed or engaged to carry out 'teaching work' in the school, whether or not they have qualified teacher status.
 The duty applies to the individual who becomes aware of the case to make a report to the police.

-In Coombe Hill Infants' School teachers in this situation will record their concerns on the school safeguarding form and inform the DSL, who will support the teacher in making a direct report to the police.
+In Coombe Hill Infants school teachers in this situation will record their concerns on CPOM's and inform the DSL, who will support the teacher in making a direct report to the police.